spintronic-computing-group/spnc/mumax/rate-with-anisotropy_single-dot/README.md

 - "single_nanomagnet_0-kprime.mx3" : the base case.
 Intrinsic anisotropy defined by a custom field, additional anisotropy defined as 0*Kmain along 45 degrees.
 Should be effectively the same as Axel's original sim, but defined with custom anisotropy field.
 - "single_nanomagnet_x-kprime.mx3" : a series of applied kprimes "x"
+- "single_nanomagnet_truer-alpha_0-kprime" : A simulation with no applied anisotropy but a more accurate value of alpha (0.005).
+Looking to see if this only effects the base rate.